Show some love with this super easy heart-shaped hanging paper lantern! Learn how to make it with my free pattern and full tutorial!

 STEP 1: GET THE HEART LANTERN DESIGN:

 You can get my Heart Shaped Hanging Paper Lantern design file from my free resource library (get the password to the library in the form at the bottom of this page.
-Here is what my Heart Lantern design file will look like when you upload it to the Cricut Design Space:

 Tip: If you are not sure how to upload an SVG cut file to the Cricut Design Space, watch this helpful video training series I made.
 If you are on an iPad or iPhone, here is how to download and upload SVG files to the Cricut Design Space app.